 Maturity is a concept that has existed since the 1950s.
-Since then, various equations have been proposed to calculate the maturity of concrete.
-This chapter discusses three different methods that can be used to calculate maturity: the temperature-time factor, the equivalent age, and the weighted maturity.
+Since then, various equations have been proposed to measure the maturity of concrete.
+This chapter discusses three different methods that can be used in concrete maturity measurement: the temperature-time factor, the equivalent age, and the weighted maturity.
 All of the maturity methods are primarily dependent on the temperature history of the concrete but additional parameters related to concrete properties are also required to predict the in-place strength.

 The temperature-time factor (TTF) method, also known as the Nurse-Saul maturity function, was the first maturity method developed in the early 1950s, thanks to the work of Nurse , McIntosh and Saul.
 The goal of their work was to understand the effect of accelerated curing and the impact of different curing temperatures on the strength development of concrete.
 This method was standardized in 1987 by ASTM C1074.
 Today, the Nurse-Saul function is the most commonly used maturity method in North America because of its simplicity.